GetPageSpeed/nginx-extras-docs/docs/modules/concat.md

 ---

 title: "HTTP Concatenation module for NGINX"
 description: "RPM package nginx-module-concat.
-NGINX module for concatenating files in a given context: CSS and JS files usually "
+NGINX module for concatenating files in a given context: CSS and JS files usually"

 ---